 for more information.

 Yes.
-The template formats are completely open and existing templates can be easily modify using a plain text editor.
+The template formats are completely open and existing templates can be easily modified using a plain text editor.
 The software also includes tools to aid in the modification and validation of templates.

 Can SYMMIC import my geometry?